PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 [*] Started reverse TCP handler on 10.10.253.137:4444
 ```

-I then refreshed the site index and began preparing to migrate the incoming shell to a new process not attached to the php session using the `multi/manage/shell_to_meterpreter` module.
+I then refreshed the site index and prepared the `multi/manage/shell_to_meterpreter` module to migrate the incoming shell to a new process not attached to the php session.

 ```
 msf5 post(multi/manage/shell_to_meterpreter) >